gravitl/netclient/README.md

   </a>
 </p>

-# It Manages WireGuard® so You Don't Have To
+# Automated WireGuard® Management Client

 This is the client for Netmaker networks.
 To learn more about Netmaker, [see here](http://github.com/gravitl/netmaker).